 View this post on Instagram

 Fischinger was a German-American animator, filmmaker, and painter who is best known for creating abstract animations that accompany music.
-Long before computer graphics, Fischinger spent months—and even years—meticulously hand-painting on glass and photographing each frame.
+Long before computer graphics, Fischinger spent months drawing on paper and cels as well as also meticulously hand-painting on glass and photographing each frame.
 He would then arrange them together to perfectly sync with musical compositions.
 The prolific artist made over 50 short films and painted around 800 canvases.

 Early Career in Filmmaking